Revance Therapeutics Inc. (RVNC) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for RVNC is $37.00, which is $6.83 above the current price.
-The public float for RVNC is 79.47M and currently, short sellers hold a 15.33% ratio of that float.
-The average trading volume of RVNC on March 15, 2023 was 1.63M shares.
+The average price point forecasted by analysts for Revance Therapeutics Inc. (RVNC) is $37.54, which is $5.68 above the current market price.
+The public float for RVNC is 79.47M, and currently, short sellers hold a 15.33% ratio of that floaft.
+The average trading volume of RVNC on March 16, 2023 was 1.64M shares.

 RVNC’s Market Performance